Projects

 CAP Action and Global Progress Action DNCC Seminar

-On Tuesday, August 20, 2024, CAP Action and Global Progress Action’s Democratic National Convention (DNCC) Seminar will take place in Chicago.
+On Tuesday, August 20, 2024, CAP Action and Global Progress Action hosted a seminar at the Democratic National Convention (DNC) in Chicago.

 People across much of the world are living in an age of anxiety, feeling unheard and left behind.
 How do democratic societies rise to respond to this critical moment?
-Global Progress Action will bring together global leaders, from home and abroad, to hear challenges, solutions, narratives, and ideas to strengthen the economy, build community, and bring together the nation.
-Join voices of the future in a conversation with CAP Action CEO Patrick Gaspard on how creative, progressive leaders are shaping social policy to solve problems that affect everyday life.
-Participants will start the healing by setting an equity agenda for the next administration.
+Global Progress Action brought together global leaders, from home and abroad, to hear challenges, solutions, narratives, and ideas to strengthen the economy, build community, and bring together the nation.
+Participants discussed how creative, progressive leaders are shaping social policy to solve problems that affect everyday life.

 Latest